ost-cas-fee-adv-23-24/nextjs-app-pixelpioneers/docs/mocks-server-setup-usage.md

 5. For test: Go to: `./mocks-server` directory
 6. Via Terminal: `docker run -ti -p 3100:3100 -p 3110:3110 mocksserver/main`

-When we did build a self contained image, so we can skep these steps until to 12.
+When we did build a self contained image, so we can skep these steps to 14.

 7. Pulling from `mocksserver/main` (it needs for the local machine)
 8. Message will appears: Configuration file was not found.
 A scaffold was created.
 We can continue.